EVIDENCE

 Haier, the Chinese appliance giant, dismantled its entire hierarchy and reorganized into 4,000+ "microenterprises"—small autonomous units that operate like startups.

-There are no traditional managers.
+Traditional managerial control is reduced, with coordination shifting toward market-like mechanisms and unit-level accountability.
 Each microenterprise has a leader, but they can't command.
 They can only coordinate through market-like mechanisms.

 Key Practices